TrienVo397/BE--GenAI-Power-Software-Testing-Assist-Platform/docs/file_editing_api.md

 ## Notes

 - All API endpoints require authentication.
 Include your access token in the request headers.
 - File paths are relative to the project root.
-For example, to access a file in the templates directory, use `templates/filename.yml`.
+For example, to access a file in the artifacts directory, use `artifacts/requirement.md`.
 - File names and paths should be URL-encoded when used in URLs.
 - The `as_json` parameter for the GET endpoint makes it easy to retrieve text content for editing in web interfaces.
 - For large files, the raw file download (without `as_json`) is more efficient.